ihucos/panini/docs/tutorial.md

 ## Basics

-Panini works very similiar to `make`.
+Panini is very similiar to `make`.
 The configuration file is in the INI format.
 Every section is a command that can be called with `panini cmd`